+In 2022, the communication distance of QSDC was extended to 100 km~\cite{zhang2022realization}.
+Hence QSDC is indeed capable of supporting an entire metropolitan area, providing secure communication.
+This implementation employed a modified DL04 QSDC protocol~\cite{zhang2022realization}, in which the time-bin states were used for eavesdropping detection and the phase states were used for information transmission.
+As a result, the QBER during eavesdropping detection was low, thereby enhancing the secrecy capacity of QSDC.
+Additionally, the round-trip transmission of phase states was observed to exhibit self-compensating characteristics.
+A powerful forward error correction code was designed for mitigating the bit loss issues inherent in QSDC.
+Indeed, harnessing high-performance classical error correction codes at extremely low signal reception rates emerged as a pivotal research focus~\cite{sun2020toward,sun2021design}.
+As a further advance, Liu \textit{et al}.~\cite{liu2022fiber} constructed a robust optical fiber based QSDC system successfully operating without active polarization compensation, which also reduced the QBER during eavesdropping detection.

 Experimentalists often store the photons by using a delay line, such as a fiber loop \cite{pittman2002single,ostermeyer2008implementation} and optical fiber delay line \cite{chen2016experimental,hu2016experimental,zhu2017experimental,qi2019implementation} as a simple design alternative.
 As a further advance, Zhang \textit{et al}. \cite{zhang2017quantum} opened the door for storing the entangled photons in QSDC using state-of-the-art atomic quantum memory.
 The detailed components of the QSDC system relying on quantum memory are shown in Fig. \ref{fig:EntExperiment} (a).
+The hybrid atom-photon entangled state is generated in MOT A, while Alice delivered a partner particle of entangled state to MOT B for storage, in order to wait for the other encoded particle.
+Then the information is decoded with the aid of density matrix reconstruction.
 A bit rate of 2.5 bps was achieved at the error rate of 10\% in this quantum-memory-assisted QSDC system.